Loire Valley Tours - Castles & Wine

 For those who want to see several different regions, the Loire Valley is just a 3 and half hour drive from the Normandy Landing Sites and the Bordeaux Vineyards.
 For those who want to continue their trip by heading to Provence, there are some direct trains from Tours to Avignon in Provence.

-Loire Valley Hotels, B&Bs, Castles
+Loire Valley Accommodations : Hotels, B&Bs, Castles

-For those who dream about staying in a chateau, we have handpicked a few chateau hotels so your dream can finally become a reality.
+For those who dream about staying in a French chateau, we have handpicked a few chateau hotels so your dream can finally become a reality.
 For one night (or several) you will feel like the Kings and Queens of France!

-Bed & Breakfast in the Loire Valley
+Castle accommodation in the Loire Valley

 What to do in the Loire Valley

-Now it’s time to talk about the most famous Loire Valley castles – there are certainly some that should take priority on your itinerary.
+Now it’s time to talk about the most famous Loire Valley castles.
+There are certainly some that should take priority on your Loire Valley castles tour.
 We live in the Loire region and are therefore well positioned to recommend the best castles in the region, both on and off the beaten track.
 Let us know what interests you and we will design a schedule that matches your wishes for your Loire Valley driving tour.